sansomlab/cornet/docs/pipeline_wgcna.md

 ## Additional notes on running the pipeline

-* The geneset anaysis can be toggled on or off by setting the run_genesets parameter to True|False - this is useful for initial runs where parameter choices are being explored and optimised
+* The geneset anaysis can be toggled on or off by setting the run_genesets parameter to True|False - this is useful for initial runs where parameter choices are being explored and optimised.

 * Support for blockwise detection is experimental and untested.
-In general we have not needed to use blockwise detection (we have access to well-resourced cluster nodes).
+In general we have not needed yet to use blockwise detection (but we are fortunate to have access to well-resourced cluster nodes).